kibetamos/woudcounter/README.md

     - python3 manage.py runserver.

- - Open your local browser and access
+ - Open your local browser and access:

     - 127.0.0.1:8000